 No such thing as a free lunch

 The FCA expressed specific concern that most of the firms they visited applied limited thinking to how accepting gifts and entertainment could compromise their duty to act in their customers’ best interests.
-A good corporate entertainment and gifts culture is clearly a concern for regulators, and it is imperative that everyone in the organisation is aware of what is acceptable in terms of such hospitality.
+A good corporate entertainment and gifts culture is clearly a concern for regulators, and it is imperative that everyone in the organization is aware of what is acceptable in terms of such hospitality.
 This necessitates having clear written policies in place, detailing the principles for giving and receiving gifts, entertainment and hospitality.
-Organisations should also maintain adequate records, which may include introducing a ‘gifts register’, to record all necessary information as to who gave or received what, to/from whom, for what value and purpose, and on what date.
-As the old adage advises, ‘there is no such thing as a free lunch’, and even if no obligation is perceived by the recipient, organisations must avoid situations which could give rise to conflicts of interest.
+Organization should also maintain adequate records, which may include introducing a ‘gifts register’, to record all necessary information as to who gave or received what, to/from whom, for what value and purpose, and on what date.
+As the old adage advises, ‘there is no such thing as a free lunch’, and even if no obligation is perceived by the recipient, organization must avoid situations which could give rise to conflicts of interest.

-In a pressurised environment, traders and other staff are unlikely to be able to devote the necessary brain power to identifying, without assistance, cases where a conflict may occur (unless it is obvious).
+In a pressurized environment, traders and other staff are unlikely to be able to devote the necessary brain power to identifying, without assistance, cases where a conflict may occur (unless it is obvious).
 Although employees may in some cases knowingly cross a line into the unethical, there will be more instances where a conflict might arise unintentionally.

 Employee awareness and training

-In part due to the UK Bribery Act, the US Foreign Corrupt Practices Act and similar legislations around the world, organisations should already be aware of the importance of training their employees on bribery prevention.
+In part due to the UK Bribery Act, the US Foreign Corrupt Practices Act and similar legislations around the world, organizations should already be aware of the importance of training their employees on bribery prevention.
 Such training should be regularly monitored and evaluated, so as to ensure that employees are kept abreast of regulatory requirements which may affect their work.

-In terms of the content of training for employees, the FCA’s updated guidance sets out some suggestions and also notes that organisations may wish to introduce more focused training for those employees who may be exposed to elevated risks of bribery and corruption, and who need to be more aware of these risks and how to combat them.
+In terms of the content of training for employees, the FCA’s updated guidance sets out some suggestions and also notes that organizations may wish to introduce more focused training for those employees who may be exposed to elevated risks of bribery and corruption, and who need to be more aware of these risks and how to combat them.
 Such elevated risks include those arising from associated parties; facilitation payments; sponsorship and events; charitable and political donations.